Why Is One Insurance Company More Expensive Than Another?

-Some insurance companies may offer you the chance to use your credit score to help with the price of insurance.
-Insurance companies are doing this more because the statistics have shown that people with good credit scores have fewer claims.
-When people have less claims, they can pay less money for their insurance.
+Some insurance companies may offer you the chance to use your credit score to help lower the price of insurance.
+Companies are using insurance credit scoring more often because statistics have shown that people with good credit scores have fewer claims.
+When people have fewer claims, they can pay less money for their insurance.

 If you have a good credit score and good insurance history, getting a quote from a company that uses insurance credit scoring could make your insurance much less expensive.

-Some insurance companies also offer various perks or advantages.
-Their price may be higher but then the benefits you get from them may be worth it.
+Some insurance companies offer various perks or advantages.
+Their price may be higher, but the benefits you get from them may be worth it.

 Some insurance companies may include perks like:

-Make sure that the coverages you are getting with your policy are explained to you so that you can decide if you are happy about the perks, or would rather take a policy without them.
+Make sure you understand the coverages you are getting with your policy to decide if the perks are worth the extra cost.

-Everyone has heard about how putting your home and car insurance with one company can save you money, but the advantage of combining your home and car in one place is far more than just getting a discount.
+Everyone has heard that putting your home and car insurance together with one company can save you money.

 When an insurance company insures multiple policies for you, or even for several of your family members, there is a greater chance that the price of your insurance may be negotiated.

-Finally, when you combine car insurance and home insurance policies with one company, you can look at the price you are paying as a whole.
-Sometimes one policy might be more expensive with one insurance company, but when you look at the combined price of your insurance, it ends up being less overall in one place.
+When you combine car and home insurance policies with one company, you can look at the total price you are paying.
+Sometimes one policy might be more expensive with one insurance company, but the combined price might end up being less overall if you combine them.

-When there is a general increase among all insurance companies, the rates may all go up about the same, but when one insurance company finds that they weren't charging enough premium for many years, all of a sudden they may have to increase prices more than the rest.
+When there is a general increase among all insurance companies, the rates may increase by the same amount no matter which company you use.
+If one insurance company finds that they weren't charging enough premium, they may have to increase prices more than the rest.

-Some insurance companies will give discounts for a new policy.
-They do this to attract new clients and might give you a very low price when you switch to them, but their price might change after the new policy discounts disappear, or if they find out they need to adjust their rates.
+Some insurance companies will give discounts for a new policy to attract new clients.
+While your initial cost might be very low, your price might change after the new policy discounts disappear.
 You might be better off letting your current insurance company know that you want a better price, and they just might lower it.